WilliamMauclet/Connect4/Hispida/README.md

 # Connect4: Hispida
-Connect 4 in python for ML experiment.
+Connect 4 in python for AI experiment.
 Using a minmax algorithm.

 ### START
 To play against one of the robots, run Games/Connect4.py